objectionary/lints/src/main/resources/org/eolang/motives/metas/incorrect-spdx.md

 </metas>
 ```

-Please note, that these two contain valid SPDX headers.
-Thus, you can use any
+Please note that these two contain valid SPDX headers.
+You can use any
 number of SPDX-compliant headers.

 [SPDX]: https://en.wikipedia.org/wiki/Software_Package_Data_Exchange